15-14-wdi-sf/Notes/README.md

 			get '/about' to: 'site#about'

 		    # just to be RESTful
-	 	    get '/todos', to: 'todos#index'
+	 	    get '/tasks', to: 'tasks#index'
-		    get '/todos/new', to: 'todos#new'
+		    get '/tasks/new', to: 'tasks#new'

 	end

-### A new method for Todos
+### A new method for Tasks

-The request for `/Todos/new` will search for a `Todos#new`, so we must create a method to handle this request.
-This will render the `new.html.erb` in the `app/views/Todos` folder.
+The request for `/tasks/new` will search for a `tasks#new`, so we must create a method to handle this request.
+This will render the `new.html.erb` in the `app/views/tasks` folder.

-`app/controllers/todos_controller.rb`
+`app/controllers/tasks_controller.rb`

-	class TodosController < ApplicationController
+	class TasksController < ApplicationController

 		...
 			def new